orientechnologies/orientdb-docs/Stress-Test-Tool.md

 The average time is computed by averaging all the iterations (of all the threads) for that operation; the percentile value shows where the average result is located compared to all other results: if the average is a lot higher than 50%, it means that there are a few executions with higher times that lifted up the average (and you can expect better performance in general); a high percentile can happen when, for example, the OS or another process is doing something else (either CPU or I/O intensive) during the execution of the test.

+If you plan to use thre results of the StressTester the _o_ option is available for writing the results in JSON format on disk.